-From the staff stories recorded 56% reported their experience of the adult safeguarding process to have been positive or strongly positive.
-19% reflected that the professional experience was either negative or strongly negative with a further 25% being unsure or neutral in their comment.
+There have been 27 staff experiences recorded and of these 12 report their experience of the adult safeguarding process to have been positive with a further 3 strongly positive.
+This equates to 56% of the sample.
+19% reflected that the professional experience was either negative or strongly negative with a further 26% being unsure or neutral in their comment.

-There are a number of key themes that can be identified across the experiences.
+There are a number of key themes however that can be identified across the experiences.
 The strongest comment relates to the desire for social workers to have more 1 to 1 time with service users to support them through direct therapeutic work throughout and after the safeguarding investigation.
-It was also strongly suggested that the reduction of the paperwork would improve this; however, the more frequent comment was for management to reflect the priority of adult safeguarding work within the workload allocation and management.
+It was also strongly suggested that the reduction of the paperwork would improve this, however, the more frequent comment was for management to reflect the priority of adult safeguarding work within the workload allocation and management.
 Competing demands within Health and Social Care impact on the quality of the service staff feel able to provide with limited resource.

-There was a common message of the importance of staff support from the Designated Adult Protection Officer (DAPO) and safeguarding teams.
+There was a common message of the importance of staff support from the DAPO and safeguarding teams.
 This was further reflected in comments regarding the need for ongoing quality training as best practice in safeguarding develops and emerges.
 Other points include the challenges regarding the length of time a complex investigation can take, particularly in the criminal processes and the legislation gap for the protection of adults was also reflected.